Born: 1914 (New Castle, PA)

-Died: 2009 (Santa Barbara, California
+Died: 2009 (Santa Barbara, California)

 Lura Stover (Dolas), soprano, was a winner of the 1941 Walter W. Naumburg Competition.
 Also winning that year were the pianist William Kapell and violinist Robert Mann.
 She made her NY debut in Town Hall, New York, NY on January 26, 1942, establishing her as a promising American soprano of that era.

-In March of 1943, she performed the role of the Countess in the Nine O'Clock Opera Company's production of The Marriage of Figaro in Washington, D.C.'s Constitution Hall sharing the stage with Helen Van Mpon as Susanna and Vera Weiki as Cherubino.
+In March of 1943, she performed the role of the Countess in the Nine O'Clock Opera Company's production of The Marriage of Figaro in Washington, D.C.'s Constitution Hall sharing the stage with Helen Van Moon as Susanna and Vera Weiki as Cherubino.
 In the 1940's she also performed major soprano roles in Boston Opera's seasons including in Aida.
 She also performed with the Cleveland Symphony Orchestra and Cincinnati Symphony Orchestra under the baton of Eugene Ysaye.

 Excerpt from The New York Times review, January 27, 1942